 For Traditional Research or scholarly projects:

-- Title Page - Your name, major, project title, mentor's name, and department
+- Title Page - Your name, major, project title, mentor's name, and department only on this first page

 - Following Pages - Goals and objectives, project description, methodology, time commitment required for the project, connection with your educational and career goals, and budget summary